logo

 Massasoit Community College

-The Associate of Science (AS) in Radiologic Technology program at Massasoit Community College was founded in 1988 and has graduated over 450 students since its inception.
-Accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT), the rad tech program at Massasoit serves the communities of greater Brockton, Southeastern Massachusetts, and Cape Cod and prepares students for entry-level careers as radiographers who demonstrate critical thinking, problem-solving skills, effective communication, and ethical behavior.
+The Associate of Science (AS) in Radiologic Technology program at Massasoit Community College (Massasoit) was founded in 1988.
+Accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT), the rad tech program at Massasoit prepares students for entry-level careers as radiographers who demonstrate critical thinking, problem-solving skills, effective communication, and ethical behavior.
 Upon completion of the degree, students will be able to combine their knowledge of anatomy and physiology with the principles of radiographic exposure in order to work as competent and compassionate radiology technologists or technicians.
-The 21-month program includes a 12-week clinical experience in the summer between the freshman and sophomore years.
+The 21-month program includes a full-time, 12-week clinical experience in the summer between the freshman and sophomore years in addition to clinical hours during the academic year.
 Students also complete a series of concentration courses including Radiologic Technology, Anatomy and Physiology, RADT Anatomy/Positioning, Radiation Science, and RADT Advanced Imaging Procedures.
 Admission to the program is selective and highly competitive.

 Massachusetts College of Pharmacy and Health Sciences

 Students looking for a more in-depth understanding of radiologic technology may consider the Bachelor of Science (BS) in Radiography program at Massachusetts College of Pharmacy and Health Sciences (MCPHS) in Boston.
 Offered through the School of Medical Imaging and Therapeutics, the 32-month degree is an accelerated, year-round program that integrates professional coursework, clinical experience, and classroom instruction in the liberal arts, applied sciences, and social sciences.
-A typical course of study includes the completion of a core curriculum in the first year and more specific radiography coursework in the second and third years.
-Sample course titles in the curriculum include X-Ray Radiation Physics, Introduction to Interpersonal Communication for Health Professionals, Patient Care in Imaging, Health Care Ethics, and Radiographic Procedures.
-Students also complete radiography internships and clinical rotations at hospital affiliates such as the Beth Israel Deaconess Medical Center, Caritas St. Elizabeth’s Medical Center, Mount Auburn Hospital, Cambridge Hospital, Charlton Memorial Hospital, and Tuft’s New England Medical Center.
-Graduates of the radiography program at MCPHS are eligible to sit for the American Registry of Radiologic Technologist (ARRT) exam.
+A typical course of study includes the completion of a core curriculum in the first year and specific radiography coursework in the second and third years.
+Sample courses include X-Ray Radiation Physics, Introduction to Interpersonal Communication for Health Professionals, Patient Care in Imaging, and Radiographic Procedures.
+Students also complete radiography internships and clinical rotations at hospital affiliates such as the Beth Israel Deaconess Medical Center, Caritas St. Elizabeth’s Medical Center, Cambridge Hospital, Charlton Memorial Hospital, and Tuft’s New England Medical Center.
+Graduates are eligible to sit for the American Registry of Radiologic Technologists (ARRT) exam.

 How to Become a Radiology Technologist in Massachusetts